haingo-raz/MyJourney/README.md

  * Log in with authentication.
  * Log out.
  * Create their own workout routine by adding a video by title, duration and url.
- * Cross off workout that have been completed.
+ * Cross out workout that have been completed.
- * Rearrage workout with drag and drop.
+ * Rearrange workout with drag and drop.
  * Delete a workout from a list.
  * Re-schedule an appointment for the next day.